About SCS Noonan Scholars:

 The Chief Advancement Officer (CAO), a new chief-level position, will develop and lead SCS Noonan’s strategy for expanding philanthropic support, and play a critical role in building the brand and impact of the newly merged organization.
 This is a compelling opportunity for a highly experienced and entrepreneurial leader to build a robust, diversified, best-practices advancement program that will provide the capacity for continued expansion of SCS Noonan’s fundraising and external relations efforts and results.

-The CAO will guide SCS Noonan’s development strategy in partnership with the CEO, Founders and executive team, and oversee the strategic alignment of regional and national fundraising efforts.
+The SCS Noonan board of trustees is currently finalizing a new strategic plan for the merged organization, which includes a goal of doubling the number of incoming scholars by 2020.
+To support the organization’s growth from its current budget of $4.5M, the CAO will create and lead a comprehensive development strategy in partnership with the CEO, Founders and executive team, and oversee the strategic alignment of regional and national fundraising efforts.
 S/he will grow, manage, and support a geographically dispersed and diverse team, and will design and implement the infrastructure needed to support ambitious fundraising goals.
 The CAO will lead the efforts to expand support from existing donors, and cultivate and engage new individual, foundation and corporate supporters.

-- Develop and be accountable for a comprehensive, multi-year fundraising plan, growing the organization from $4.5M to at least double that size by 2020, in partnership with the Founders, CEO, national board and executive leadership team.
+- Develop and be accountable for a comprehensive, multi-year fundraising plan, in partnership with the Founders, CEO, national board and executive leadership team.

 - Oversee a $4-5M fundraising portfolio across the greater Boston and Los Angeles regions, providing expertise in soliciting and cultivating donors at the six- and seven-figure giving levels with the highest degree of professionalism and sophistication.